ms-iot/content/en-US/Docs/IoTDashboard.md

 {% include imageborder.html alt="IoT Dashboard Setup Page" link="/Resources/images/IoTDashboard/IoTDashboard_SetupPage.PNG" %}

+{% include note.html text="There is currently a known issue where SD card-based platforms receive a 'Format card' pop up.
+If formatted, the OS will not be updated.
+While we investigate this issue, please close the pop-up and do not click 'format.'" %}

 ### SD card
 The type, make and model of the SD card greatly affects both the performance and the quality of IoT Core.
 A slow card can take up to five times longer to boot than our [recommended cards]({{site.baseurl}}/{{page.lang}}/Docs/hardwarecompatlist#Storage).